fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 ondie_check_revocations=false
 ```

-# Configuring log messages
+# Configuring Log Messages

 The components use LOG4J2 for logging.
 The logging configuration can be updated through log4j2.xml
 file stored within each component folder.
 By default, INFO logs are prints on the console and DEBUG logs
 are printed in the log file.

-Use following command to extract the log file from a running container.
+Use the following command to extract the log file from a running container.
 ```
 $ docker container cp <container-id>:/home/fdo/log .
 ```